MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/understanding-migration-xml-files.md

 # Understanding migration XML files

-You can modify the behavior of a basic User State Migration Tool (USMT) migration by using XML files; these files provide instructions on where and how the USMT tools should gather and apply files and settings.
-USMT includes three XML files that you can use to customize a basic migration: the `MigDocs.xml` and `MigUser.xml` files, which modify how files are discovered on the source computer, and the MigApps.xml file, which is required in order to migrate supported application settings.
-You can also create and edit custom XML files and a `Config.xml` file to further customize the migration.
+The behavior of a basic User State Migration Tool (USMT) migration can be modified by using XML files.
+These files provide instructions on where and how the USMT tools should gather and apply files and settings.
+USMT includes three XML files that can be used to customize a basic migration: the `MigDocs.xml` and `MigUser.xml` files, which modify how files are discovered on the source computer, and the MigApps.xml file, which is required in order to migrate supported application settings.
+Custom XML files and a `Config.xml` file can be created and edited to further customize the migration.

 This article provides an overview of the default and custom migration XML files and includes guidelines for creating and editing a customized version of the `MigDocs.xml` file.
 The `MigDocs.xml` file uses the new `GenerateDocPatterns` function available in USMT to automatically find user documents on a source computer.

 ## Overview of the Config.xml file

 The `Config.xml` file is the configuration file created by the `/genconfig` option of the ScanState tool.
-You can use it to modify which operating-system components USMT migrates.
+It can be used to modify which operating-system components USMT migrates.
 The `Config.xml` file can be used with other XML files, such as in the following example:

 `ScanState.exe /i:migapps.xml /i:MigDocs.xml /genconfig:c:\myFolder\Config.xml`